Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Experimental/Noise_Map_Difference.rst

-Noise_Map_Difference
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Noise Map Difference
 ====================

-Compute the difference between two noise maps.
+Map Difference

 Overview
 --------

-``Noise_Map_Difference.groovy`` computes the difference between two noise-map tables and writes the result into a new output table.
+➡️ Computes the difference between two noise maps

-The subtraction can be done in the default order or inverted.

 Arguments
 ---------